strrife/falcon/UPGRADE.md

 **Note:** This is a cumulative upgrade notes file, that provides detailed instructions on how to migrate your previously generated Falcon-based project to a newer version.

+> Make sure you remove your `node_modules` folders from both `client` and `server` apps
+> to ensure a proper installation of NPM packages before any upgrade between Falcon versions.

 ## Falcon 0.1.0 to 0.2.0

-> Make sure you remove your `node_modules` folders from both `client` and `server` apps
-> to ensure proper installation of NPM packages.

 ### Falcon-Server 0.2.0